Medical expert of the article

 - obstruction of the thoracic lymphatic duct (development of chylothorax);

-- detection of pleural fluid cancer-embryonic antigen.
+- detection of carcinoembryonic antigen in pleural fluid.

-In the absence of malignant cells in pleural exudate and suspicion of a tumor process, thoracoscopy with pleural biopsy and subsequent histological examination should be performed.
+In the absence of malignant cells in the pleural exudate and suspicion of a tumor process, thoracoscopy with pleural biopsy and subsequent histological examination should be performed.

-Pleurisy with malignant mesothelioma
+Pleurisy in malignant mesothelioma

 - paroxysmal dry cough, constantly increasing shortness of breath, weight loss;

-Pleurisy with Meigs syndrome
+Pleurisy in Meigs syndrome

-Pleurisy in systemic connective tissue diseases
+Pleurisy in systemic diseases of connective tissue

-Pleurisy with acute pancreatitis
+Pleurisy in acute pancreatitis

-Pleural effusion in acute pancreatitis or marked exacerbation of chronic pancreatitis is observed in 20-30% of cases.
+Pleural effusion in acute pancreatitis or severe exacerbation of chronic pancreatitis is observed in 20-30% of cases.
 The pathogenesis of this effusion is the penetration of pancreatic enzymes into the pleural cavity through the lymphatic vessels through the diaphragm.

 Pleurisy with uremia

-Medicinal pleurisy
+Drug-induced pleurisy

 Empyema of the pleura

-Empyema of the pleura is characterized by the following clinical and laboratory features:
+Pleural empyema is characterized by the following clinical and laboratory features:

-- characteristic inclination to encapsulation;
+- characterized by a tendency to encapsulation;

 Pleural effusions in pulmonary embolism